Astros vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 163 hits with 26 doubles, three triples, five home runs and 31 walks.
-He has driven in 58 runs with one stolen base.
+- Arraez has 163 hits with 26 doubles, three triples, five home runs, 31 walks and 58 RBI.
+He's also stolen one base.

 Arraez Recent Games